 LT: So, yes, I do school visits.
 I have a PowerPoint presentation of one of my books, complete with sound effects!
 Currently I’m doing The Viper.
 There’s also a little bit about printing and binding because I have found that kids really want to know how a book is actually made.
 My books are geared toward K-4 and I prefer smaller groups.
 After we do questions and answers, I also give a short drawing lesson.
 I’ve been using basic shapes and have the kids follow me step by step.
 We draw Peggy and also do other animals or a scene.
 All of them, even the youngest, have made beautiful, wonderful pictures which they are really excited about.

 SLH: Can you give us any hints about what you’re working on now?

-LT: This seems an unlikely turn of events.
-But recently I was contacted by someone from The Guggenheim to work on a project with them!
+LT: Recently I was contacted by someone from The Guggenheim to work on a project with them!
 I will be writing a narrative for children that will be performed at the end of the month for the museum’s Family Day.
 It is part of the “still spotting” project, which finds different places in the city that inspire peace, quietness, “home”, transformation.
 This will be in Jackson Heights, Queens. http://stillspotting.guggenheim.org/about/

 SLH: Do you attend writer’s conferences?